pathmann/PythonQt/README.md

 It offers an easy way to embed the Python scripting language into your Qt applications.
 It makes heavy use of the QMetaObject system and thus requires Qt4.x.

-This project is a fork of the [official PythonQt](http://pythonqt.sourceforge.net/) repository hosted on sourceforge.
+This project is a fork of [commontk's PythonQt](https://github.com/commontk/PythonQt).

-It serves as *staging area* to contain patches that will then be contributed back to the official repository.
+Basic changes are made to the generator to run with Qt 5.5.
+The typesystem is bypassed to generate only classes, that are compatible with the TeamSpeak 3's Qt libraries.

 Prerequisites
 -------------